cameronabrams/pygacity/README.md

 pip install -e .
 ```

 `Pygacity` includes the LaTeX class file `autoprob.cls` under `[INSTALL-DIR]/pygacity/resources/autoprob-package/tex/latex/`.
 All `latex` commands append this directory as a ``--include-directory`` argument.
-If you would like to use `autoprob.cls` outside of `pygacity`, you will need to make your LaTeX installation aware of this directory.
+If you would like to use `autoprob.cls` outside of `pygacity`, you will need to make your LaTeX installation aware of `autoprob-package` root.

 ## Release History